LaBoulange/tezos-baker/README.md

 - Voting process: Help on how to vote at the various stages of the Tezos amendment and voting process (https://tezos.gitlab.io/active/voting.html).

 Don't execute this file as a script.
 Instead, copy and run the instructions of the section that interests you one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.

+## Should you wish to support us

+This is not mandatory all all, but greatly appreciated!

+You can send a donation:
+- to our baker's address: tz1aJHKKUWrwfsuoftdmwNBbBctjSWchMWZY
+- or to its Tezos domain name: laboulange.tez